yanbozyb/AE_CSAL/README.md

 $ cd AE_CSAL
 $ sh precondition/start.sh
 ```
-This will take a long time to precondition virtual disks by sequentially writing to the whole space twice, followed by random writes across the entire space.
+This will take a long time (around 10 hours) to precondition virtual disks by sequentially writing to the whole space twice, followed by random writes across the entire space.

 Note: in the following instructions, we use /dev/nvme0n1 as the example of virtual disk which is the same as our paper's experiments.
 If you use vhost-blk to construct virtual disks according to the kick-the-tire instructions above, you should change the virtual disk name to /dev/vdb.